 This story is part of a series featuring faculty members who are retiring in 2021.

-Where did your passion for history come from?
+Where did your passion and interest in art come from?

 What is your teaching philosophy and how have you approached that here at Randolph?